Tanzania DREAMS Graduation

 Received HIV Counseling and Testing

 MHRP has been a leader in implementing cutting-edge HIV programming since 2003.
-Our PEPFAR-supported activities follow the UNAIDS 95-95-95 clinical cascade, expand access to evidence-based HIV prevention, care and treatment interventions and build local capacity.
-MHRP employs strategies that contribute to local capacity building and sustainability in the countries where we operate.
+Our PEPFAR-supported activities expand access to evidence-based HIV prevention, care and treatment interventions and employ strategies that contribute to local capacity building and sustainability in the countries where we operate.

-MHRP provides a range of life-saving services including HIV counseling and targeted testing including index testing, provision of antiretroviral treatment, pre-exposure prophylaxis, voluntary medical male circumcision, prevention of mother to child transmission, early infant diagnosis, and viral load testing, among other areas.
-Our PEPFAR programs support services for vulnerable populations including children, adolescent girls and young women (AGYW), men and other key populations.
+MHRP provides a range of life-saving services including HIV counseling and targeted testing including index testing, provision of antiretroviral treatment, prevention of mother to child transmission, early infant diagnosis, and viral load testing, among other areas.

 By integrating PEPFAR prevention, care and treatment programs with research, MHRP has created a vibrant synergy.
 The integration enhances clinical research and has enabled MHRP to build strong and trusting relationships within the communities where research is conducted and effective HIV services are implemented.